termanader/Desktop-Weather-C/README.md

 ### Additional wish-list
  - Add a pop-up window for forecast details
- - Add option for more days for forecasting (currently today + 2 more, maybe expand to 5 or 10 days)
+ - Add option for more days for forecasting (currently today + 2 more, maybe expand to 5 or 10 days)(Mostly done, looking to add today + 6 more)
- - Add smaller "Current Conditions" window to take up even less screen real estate
- - Add "Keep On Top" option

 ## License